Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

 As mentioned in the main text, for the implementation of our ideas we consider an array of superconducting circuits called ``transmons'' \cite{Krantz19,Supremacy19,Schuster19}, which we sketch and describe in Fig. \ref{fig:Circuits}.
 The Josephson junctions present in the transmon circuits makes them behave as coupled nonlinear oscillators, whose dynamics is described by the Hamiltonian

 where $\omega_0\gg(g,J)$ is the bare frequency of the transmons and $g$ is the nonlinear coefficient induced by the junction.
-In addition, we consider each transmon to be coupled to an external transmission line, which in turn is strongly driven by two coherent tones at frequencies $\omega_1<\omega_0$ and $\omega_2>\omega_0$ such that $\omega_1+\omega_2=2(\omega_0-\mu)$. $\mu$ is then the detuning of the four-wave mixing process that takes two excitations from the drives (one from each) and turns them into two excitations of the transmon, or vice versa \cite{Leghtas15}.
-As the notation indicates, it will play the role of the chemical potential of our model, which can hence be tuned experimentally at will and at real time, simply by detuning appropriately the coherent tones.
+In addition, we consider each transmon to be coupled to an external transmission line (that doesn't host frequency $\omega_0$), which is strongly driven by two coherent tones at frequencies $\omega_1<\omega_0$ and $\omega_2>\omega_0$ such that $\omega_1+\omega_2=2(\omega_0-\nu)$. $\nu$ is then the detuning of the four-wave mixing process that takes two excitations from the drives (one from each) and turns them into two excitations of the transmon, or vice versa \cite{Leghtas15,Leghtas20,Wang20}.
+This parameter will play the role of the chemical potential of our model, which can hence be tuned experimentally at will and at real time, simply by detuning appropriately the coherent tones.

 The transmission lines can be treated as an environment, which can be formally integrated, leading to a model for the transmons alone.
-In particular, the common approach in quantum optics consists on starting from the von Neumann equation $id\hat{\rho}_\text{total}/dt=[\hat{H}_\text{total},\hat{\rho}_\text{total}]$, where $\hat{\rho}_\text{total}$ and $\hat{H}_\text{total}$ are, respectively, the state and Hamiltonian describing the total system (transmons + transmission lines), including their interaction; then, under the usual Born-Markov approximation, the environment is traced out, obtaining a so-called ``master equation'' \cite{Gardiner1999} for the trasnmon's state alone $\hat{\rho}_\text{transmons}=\text{tr}_\text{lines}\{\hat{\rho}_\text{total}\}$.
+In particular, the common approach in quantum optics consists on starting from the von Neumann equation $i{\clb\hbar} d\hat{\rho}_\text{total}/dt=[\hat{H}_\text{total},\hat{\rho}_\text{total}]$, where $\hat{\rho}_\text{total}$ and $\hat{H}_\text{total}$ are, respectively, the state and Hamiltonian describing the total system (transmons + transmission lines), including their interaction; then, under the usual Born-Markov approximation, the environment is traced out, obtaining a so-called ``master equation'' for the trasnmon's state alone $\hat{\rho}_\text{transmons}=\text{tr}_\text{lines}\{\hat{\rho}_\text{total}\}$.
 In our case, this leads to

 where we have defined the Lindblad form $\mathcal{D}_J[\hat{\rho}]=2\hat{J}\hat{\rho}\hat{J}^\dagger-\hat{J}^\dagger\hat{J}\hat{\rho}-\hat{\rho}\hat{J}^\dagger\hat{J}$.
 The parameter $\gamma$ is proportional to the coupling between the transmission lines and the transmons, while the parameter $\Delta$ is proportional the amplitude of the driving fields, and can therefore be controlled experimentally at real time.
 Note that this means that all the parameters of the model can be experimentally adjusted independently.